idhamhalim/image-recognition-detection/README.md

 ### Automating the process

-set up crontab for automatic frame capture and filter frame with car by copy the content of crontab.txt and append it to your cron job.
+set up crontab for automatic frame capture and filter frame with car

 `sudo crontab -e` --> to configure cronjob